UKHomeOffice/core-cloud-dynatrace-golden-dashboards-terraform/README.md

 # Archived

 This repository is not in use.
+Please use https://github.com/UKHomeOffice/core-cloud-dynatrace-environment-terraform

 # core-cloud-dynatrace-golden-dashboards-terraform